radiumce/microsandbox/microsandbox-core/README.md

   </p>
 </div>

-**`microsandbox`** is the engine behind the microsandbox platform, providing a robust foundation for running AI workloads in isolated microVMs.
+**`microsandbox-core`** is the engine behind the microsandbox platform, providing a robust foundation for running AI workloads in isolated microVMs.
 It handles everything from VM lifecycle management to OCI image distribution, making it easy to deploy and orchestrate code sandboxes securely.

 > [!WARNING]
 > This project is undergoing major refactoring.
 The API is unstable and subject to breaking changes.